Skip to content

 1. 1Check that the message comes from the postal service, courier, or official customs authority handling your parcel.

-2. 2Check that the goods are described as books or printed matter.
+2. 2Check that the goods are described as books, printed books, or printed matter.
 If the classification looks wrong, contact the carrier before paying where possible.

 Common questions